Introduction

 Collagen-based care for pregnant women

-Stomach Cream: Creams specially formulated for pregnancy often contain collagen to maintain skin elasticity and limit the appearance of stretch marks.
+Belly cream: Creams specially formulated for pregnancy often contain collagen to maintain skin elasticity and limit the appearance of stretch marks.

 Stretch mark cream: Enriched with collagen, these creams strengthen the skin and improve its elasticity, thereby reducing the formation of stretch marks and diminishing those already present.